perplorm/perplorm.github.io/documentation/06-behaviors.markdown

 ## Pre and Post Hooks For `save()` And `delete()` Methods ##

 The `save()` and `delete()` methods of your generated objects are easy to override.
-In fact, Propel looks for one of the following methods in your objects and executes them when needed:
+In fact, ❊ Perpl ❊ looks for one of the following methods in your objects and executes them when needed:

 * `preInsert`: code executed before insertion of a new object
 * `postInsert`: code executed after insertion of a new object